Can Your Dog Eat Watermelon?

 The bottom line: can dogs eat human food?

 There are many human foods that dogs can eat safely.
 Best practice is to consult your veterinarian before offering human foods to ensure that they are non-toxic and safe for your dog.
-At the very least, perform a thorough internet search using reputable sites like the ASPCA Animal Poison Control website
+At the very least, perform a thorough internet search using reputable sites like the ASPCA Animal Poison Control websiteopens in a new tab.

 Human food and other treats should not make up more than 10 percent of your dog’s diet, so moderation is key.
 Overloading your dog on snacks can lead to obesity, diabetes, or imbalanced nutrition.
 If your dog does not tolerate treats or diet changes well, just skip them.